Nystrata/MetroidAPrime/README.md

 ### What Metroid Prime mods does this work with?
-It is recommended to use a vanilla US `DOL-GM8E-0-00 USA` ISO.
+It is recommended to use a vanilla ISO.
 Some users report success playing this with PrimeHack - however, this has not been extensively tested.